open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 collection period while the current one is processed.
 An Accumulation is defined as the synchronously-copied Aggregator combined with the LabelSet, Resource, and metric Descriptor.

-The Accumulator MUST permit synchronous metric instruments to be used during asynchronous instrument callbacks.
-The use of synchronous instruments from asynchronous instrument callbacks is considered a side-effect, in this case.
-SDKs SHOULD support processing synchronous instruments that are used in this way in the same collection period as the asynchronous instrument callbacks that caused the side-effect, provided the synchronous and asynchronous instruments are being collected over the same interval.

 TODO: _Are there more Accumulator functional requirements?_